What is a Shrill Carder Bee?

 Named for its high-pitched buzz, this appealing little insect is one of England’s rarest and most threatened bumblebees.
 The queen bees need long, tussocky grassland to conceal their nests, and they’ll produce around 50–70 workers in each colony.
 These workers forage from a wide variety of plants, but they are particularly fond of vetches, Red Clover, Black Horehound and Red Bartsia.

 Shrill Carder Bees were once found throughout southern Britain.
 However, many areas that were once filled with wildflowers, on which these bees depend, have been lost.
 This is because of changes in the way land is managed, and expanding development.
 Only tiny clusters of the bee’s former population are still holding on.
 Two of these are in England, and three in South Wales.

-This Back from the Brink project, led by the Bumblebee Conservation Trust and Buglife, is focusing on two of the last strongholds of the bee, in Somerset and the Thames Gateway.
+This Back from the Brink project, led by the Bumblebee Conservation Trust and Buglife, ran from 2017 - 2020 and focused on two of the last strongholds of the bee, in Somerset and the Thames Gateway.

-By the end of the project, we aim to have developed a Species Recovery Plan for the Shrill Carder Bee.
-This will act as an information source and guide for conservation work in the future, in the hope that we can save this charismatic little creature from extinction in England.
+This will act as an information source and guide for conservation work in the future, in the hope that we can save this charismatic little creature from extinction in England and Wales.